PT-Symmetry Breaking Transitions in Polymeric Systems: Discrete Model

 where $|L^j_k\rangle$ and $|R^j_k\rangle$ are $k$-th left- and right-eigenvector of the non-Hermitian Hamiltonian.
 We define mean participation ratio (MPR) by averaging over all the eigenstates.
-In the localized phase MPR$\sim 0(1)$, on the other hand, in the delocalized phase MPR$\sim 0(L)$, scales with system size.
+The localized and delocalized phases of a system are indicated by MPR values $\mathcal{O}(1)$ and $\mathcal{O}(L)$, respectively.

 Figure.~\ref{fig3} shows the variation of MPR with $g$ for different values of $L$.
-We find that indeed for $g<g_c$, MPR remains $O(1)$, on the other hand, for $g>g_c$ it increases with $L$.
-For model A. As the generalized {\bf PT} transition point $g_c\to 0$ in the thermodynamic limit, we also witness the same behavior from MPR results.
-However, for model B, the localization-delocalized transition persists even in the thermodynamic limit.
+We see that MPR remains $\mathcal{O}(1)$ for $g<g_{\rm c}$ and it increases with $L$ for $g>g_{\rm c}$ (ground state $\text{PR}_{k}$ for single impurity model is shown in Appendix-I).
+MPR values show that similar to {\bf PT} transition the localization-delocalization transition persists only for Model-B as $L\to\infty$.
 The localization-delocalization transition point obtained from the MPR results exactly coincides with the generalized {\bf PT} transition point obtained in Fig.~\ref{fig2}.
-This proves indeed in these models both the DNA unzipping transition and generalized {\bf PT} transition occur simultaneously.
+This proves that in these models both the unzipping transition and generalized {\bf PT} transition occur simultaneously.